Missions - Full Report

 The most effective charities at alleviating extreme material poverty are plausibly not the same as the most impactful ones at evangelism, so you may be able to help more people escape poverty and more people hear the gospel by splitting your charity budget between one of our recommended poverty-fighting charities and a group that most effectively preaches Christ (which may nonetheless have a poverty alleviation component) than by choosing a single nonprofit that heavily emphasizes both components.
 (For more, see our report on extreme poverty.)

-• The rapid growth seen in DMM and T4T approaches is unlike anything commonly seen in traditional evangelism and church planting.
+The rapid growth seen in DMM and T4T approaches (discussed earlier in this report) is unlike anything commonly seen in traditional evangelism and church planting.
 The number of people who are part of church-planting movements, most of which have originated with these approaches, is increasing at 23% annually according to one estimate.
 In contrast, the mere 1.17% growth rate of Christianity as a whole doesn’t even keep up with the world’s population growth rate of 1.18%.

 Many reading this are distant from unreached people groups, not only geographically but also culturally.
 For us outsiders, the most effective roles don’t typically involve actually being an overseas missionary.
 This is true not only because indigenous church leadership is more effective, but also because it is increasingly the case that most new church-planting movements are being catalyzed by other movements.
 Most of the need for outsiders is not for missionaries on the front lines, but for people to serve in indirect ways, to be what Dave Coles and Stan Parks call “Movement Servants”.